-In accordance with NRS 501.105 and 501.181, the Commission shall establish broad policies for a) The protection, propagation, restoration, transplanting, introduction and management of wildlife in this State, including big and small game mammals, upland and migratory game birds, fur-bearing mammals, game fish, and protected and unprotected mammals, birds, fish, reptiles and amphibians, and b) The management and control of predatory wildlife.
-Pursuant to NRS 502.253 (Additional fee for processing application for game tag; use of money collected.):
+In accordance with NRS 501.105 and 501.181, the Nevada Board of Wildlife Commissioners shall establish broad policies for a) The protection, propagation, restoration, transplanting, introduction and management of wildlife in this State, including big and small game mammals, upland and migratory game birds, fur-bearing mammals, game fish, and protected and unprotected mammals, birds, fish, reptiles and amphibians, and b) The management and control of predatory wildlife.
+NRS 502.253 Additional fee for processing application for game tag; use of money collected.